wilkox/GPTscreenR/README.md

 `GPT_recommendation` column contains either ‘INCLUDE’ or ‘EXCLUDE’, representing GPT’s recommendation for each source.

-## Contribute your scoping review data to GPTscreenR
+## Please consider contributing your scoping review data

 If you’ve used GPTscreenR to help screen sources for a scoping review, please consider contributing some data to help monitor GPTscreenR’s